 3. Please keep noise to a minimum.
 The labs are small.

 4. Some of the computers have specialized software installed that is specific to those with visual impairments, mobility challenges, and/or learning disabilities.
-Please be considerate of others needing to use computers.
+Please support your fellow Dukes and give priority to students who need to use the assistive software on the computers.

 5. Please remove your belongings and trash when you leave.